poblabs/weewx-belchertown/README.md

 4. Restart weewx and let it generate the files upon the next archive interval.

-## Creating About Page and Records Page

-The About Page and Records Page offer some areas for custom HTML to be run.
-To create or edit these pages, go to the `skins/Belchertown` folder.
-These files should not be overwritten during skin upgrdades, but it's always best to have a backup just in case!

-* Create (or edit) the `skins/Belchertown/about.inc` and `skins/Belchertown/records.inc` files with your text editor, such as Notepad or Nano.
-    * These files take full HTML, so you can get fancy if you want.
-    * You can view, and use the sample file [`about.inc.example`](https://github.com/poblabs/weewx-belchertown/blob/master/skins/Belchertown/about.inc.example) and [`records.inc.example`](https://github.com/poblabs/weewx-belchertown/blob/master/skins/Belchertown/records.inc.example).
-Just rename to remove the `.example`, edit and you should be good to go.
-* Wait for an archive interval for the pages to be generated.

 ## Using Metric

 If your weewx and your weather station are configured for metric, you can display the metric values in the skin.
 Just like with the [Standard weewx skin](http://weewx.com/docs/customizing.htm#[Units]), to change the site to metric you would need to add `[[[Units]]]` and `[[[[Groups]]]]` to the Belchertown skin options in `weewx.conf`, with the appropriate group values.
 Restart weewx when you have made the changes.
 For example: